fairrent.ie

 Know your rights

-Can your landlord evict you?
+Can your landlord

 Your rights as a tenant are protected by law.
 Understand the rules around eviction in Ireland so you can protect yourself and your home.